eclipse-sumo/sumo/docs/web/docs/Developer/Tests.md

 `brew install python py3cairo pygobject3 gtk+3 adwaita-icon-theme`

+You will also need to install a diff viewer and text editor for viewing test results.
+You can install the recommended tools with:

+`brew install tkdiff emacs`

+Alternatively, you can install other diff viewers like `meld` or editors like `geany` and configure them in your personal config file (see below).

 If the installation was successful, this window will appear after execution of `{{SUMO}}/tests/runAllTests.bat` (Windows) or `{{SUMO}}/tests/runTests.sh` (Linux, macOS)